 Only if their immigration status supports what they are doing.
 Cameroon's eVisa portal supports visa applications, but Cameroon does not currently offer a broad digital nomad visa.
 Foreign nationals should check visa, work authorization, business-registration, and tax rules before working from Cameroon or serving local clients.

 Crypto should be handled carefully.
-Cameroon does not have a simple freelancer-focused crypto payments regime, and CEMAC banking-supervision policy has been restrictive toward regulated financial institutions handling cryptoassets.
+Cameroon does not have a simple freelancer-focused crypto payments regime, and the Central African Economic and Monetary Community (CEMAC) banking-supervision framework has been restrictive toward regulated financial institutions handling cryptoassets.
 Do not rely on crypto as a workaround for tax, banking, foreign-exchange, source-of-funds, or licensing rules.

 Disclaimer